NativeScript/docs-v7/plugins/plugin-sanity-check.md

 TSLint could be easily incorporate into any NativeScript plugin by following the next steps:

 1. Add [tslint.json](https://github.com/NativeScript/nativescript-plugin-seed/blob/master/tslint.json) file on root level
 2. In src folder (plugin’s source folder) add the following script in package.json file:

 ```
 "ci.tslint": "tslint '**/*.ts' --config '../tslint.json' --exclude '**/node_modules/**'"
 ```

 This script executes `tslint` command passing the tslint rules defined in `tslint.json` file.
 The installed `node_modules` will be excluded from the static analysis.
-Having `tslint.json` on root level allows to use same TSLint rules for demo apps as well adding the same script.
+Having `tslint.json` on root level allows using same TSLint rules for demo apps as well adding the same script.

-Now the command `npm run ci.tslint` will start static analysis.
+Now the command `npm run ci.tslint` will start a static analysis.

 ## How to check whether your plugin will work in bundled NativeScript application?

-Key benefits from bundling a NativeScript app are:
+Key benefits of bundling a NativeScript app are:
 - increase the app start-up time
 - decrease the size of the app

-Check it out in more details into article [“Using Webpack to Bundle Your Code”](http://docs.nativescript.org/angular/tooling/bundling-with-webpack.html).
+Check it out in more details into article [“Using Webpack to Bundle Your Code”]({% slug bundling-with-webpack %}).
 NativeScript plugins should work seamlessly in bundled app.
 This could be verified by testing the bundled demo apps.
-In order to enable the app for bundling, there are some configuration required.
-The entire setup is defined in [“Using Webpack to Bundle Your Code”](http://docs.nativescript.org/angular/tooling/bundling-with-webpack.html).
+In order to enable the app for bundling, there is some configuration required.
+The entire setup is defined in [“Using Webpack to Bundle Your Code”]({% slug bundling-with-webpack %}).

 Once the webpack is setup for the demo app(s), there should be several scripts added into apps package.json files.